joelnewcom/joelnewcom.github.io/collections/_cloud/azure-networking.md

 Within a vNet you can create subnets.
 A subnet can have zero or one NSG.

 ### NSG
 Network security group: Can be assigned to a subnet or a NIC (network interface controller)

+# App service networking
+ Virtual network integration is used for making outbound traffic into you virtual network.